 Bug Fixes

 Software Quality

-• TESTS: Increased package test coverage of progression handlers by running all code except the last step that calls the backend, which may not be installed or supported on the current platform, e.g. tcltk, beepr, notifier.
+• TESTS: Increased package test coverage of progression handlers by running all code except the last step that calls the backend, which may not be installed or supported on the current platform, e.g. tcltk, beepr, and notifier.

+Bug Fixes